terpyPy/melee-custom-files/README.md

 EfFx is the shared anamations between Fox and Falco (shine and firefox).

 PlMs is Marths sword swing anamation (also replaces the color of up B).

+EfCoData.dat is the shared anamations for all charecters along with PlCo.dat